diegodru/episode-manager/PartPosition/README.md

 ### The Sort Method:

+> [!NOTE]
-NOTE: The sort method is assumed to allow the user to reposition parts by providing an ordered array rather than sort by executing a closure (or by providing an expression).
-This enables the actual sorting by analyzing content be done locally on the user's end to then send the result to the server.
+> The sort method is assumed to allow the user to reposition parts by providing
+> an ordered array rather than sort by executing a closure (or by providing an
+> expression).
+This enables the actual sorting by analyzing content be done
+> locally on the user's end to then send the result to the server.

 To handle sorting with the developer experience in mind, the expected payload could include an array with the current position values (or the parts' composite ids) of the parts wished to sort in the desired order.
 The payload needn't to include all parts of an episode, only the parts wished to be repositioned.
 The server would be responsible to update the position field of the parts included in the array with the index in which its current position value (or the part's composite id) is found within the array.